SAKryukov/dotnet-solution-structure/articles/article0.md

 From this XAML, I obtain the object `main` and look at `main.FormatInstitution`.
 The debugger shows the string value "Formal parameters: name, date, number of members".
 The is the list of names provided as `main.ToString()`.

 This string shows the number and the order of required parameters to be used for substitution.

+SA???

+### Limitations

+The first limitation is this: in the current implementation, we cannot supply format string [specific for each separate parameter](https://learn.microsoft.com/en-us/dotnet/csharp/tutorials/string-interpolation#how-to-specify-a-format-string-for-an-interpolation-expression).
+This limiration is the easiest to work around.
+If a parameter requires a separate format string, it could be obtained in the string form before the substitution, using its method `ToString(string parameterSpecificFormat)`.
+On the other hand, the class `StringFormat` could be further refined to handle those format string per parameter, then they can be culture-specific, different for different localizations.

+Another limitation so more serious.
+What is the order of parameters in the string should be different in different cultures?
+With the the current `StringFormat` desing, it is impossible, so every translation of the originally developed format string should follow the original order of the parameters.
+If someone has a better idea and can share it, I would greatly appreciate it.

 ## Solution Structure Preview